 Rift appears poised to rip apart Dems in 39th Ward elections

-The incumbents are represented by Alderman Margaret "Marge" Laurino and her nephew, Rep. John D'Amico (D-Chicago), aka, the establishment.
+The incumbents are represented by Alderman Margaret "Marge" Laurino and her nephew, state Rep. John D'Amico (D-Chicago), aka, the establishment.
 Laurino has held her seat since 1994 and won another term in 2015.
 If she decides to run for re-election in 2019, she might face progressive candidate Robert Murphy.

 Murphy is the 39th Ward Democratic committeeman.
 He came within approximately 300 votes of a runoff with Laurino in 2015.
 The following year, he beat Laurino/D'Amico-backed candidate Patrick Molloy for the committeeman post, with 55 percent of the vote.